Skip to main content

 Find Out More

 Many graduates working in the pharmaceutical industries with a scientific background find themselves working in areas which increasingly overlap with engineers and engineering.
 Many would like to develop an engineering-based understanding of processes and production in a formal manner.
-This course offers you the opportunity to do this, developing your skills set and employability across a wider range of roles.
+This course offers you the opportunity to do this, developing your skill set and employability across a wider range of roles.

 The course also presents the pharmaceutical and biopharmaceutical industry with an opportunity to enable greater cohesion and understanding among inter- and multi-disciplinary teams as graduates with science backgrounds receive a formal qualification in engineering.